 Italian Tuna Melt

 People are stocking up on cans of tuna, so making a toasty tuna melt seems like the perfect quarantine lunch!
 Our version replaces the bulk of the mayo with a considerably healthier supporting cast that adds to the flavor without adding extra fat: pesto, lemon juice, olives, and onions.
-That means you can taste something other than fat when you're eating it and feel something other than fat when you're through.

 Get our recipe for Italian Tuna Melt.